 Made famous by the popular blockbuster featuring the scantily clad “archeologist” Lara Croft, the 12th century ruins’ most distinctive feature is the roots and branches of trees that clasp the massive walls of the temple, slowly reducing them to rubble.
 Deliberately left in a maintained state of neglect, Ta Prohm is a nostalgic, picture-perfect sight.

-The apsara dance is an ancient art form that have played a major part in Khmer culture for more than thousand years.
+The Apsara dance is an ancient art form that have played a major part in Khmer culture for more than thousand years.
 The tradition has seen a great revival in the last decades.
 The quality range from cheesy to well-executed and many places have regular shows in Siem Reap (Apsara Theatre in Angkor Village has two performances every night).
 If you have a chance to see a good troupe then it’s an absolute must.

 We were lucky to see it in Amansara, performed by a visiting troupe from Phnom Penh.
 Their exquisite performance of a legend that featured a scene of resurrection, took on a new symbolism in the light of the country’s rebirth after the Khmer Rouge regime.